-Fundraising: Enugu Security Trust Fund rakes in N3bn
+Fundraising: Enugu security trust fund rakes in N3bn

 … As Mbah highlights giant strides in security, says no complacency

-The bid to consolidate the improved security of lives and property in Enugu has gathered momentum with well-meaning individuals and corporate bodies rallying over N3bn in donations to the Enugu State Security Trust Fund (ESSTF).
+The bid to consolidate the improved security of lives and property in Enugu has gathered momentum with well-meaning individuals and corporate bodies rallying over N3 billion in donations to the Enugu State Security Trust Fund (ESSTF).

 The donations were made both physically and online during the fundraising dinner organised by the Fund at the Old Government Lodge, Enugu.

-In his opening remarks, the Board of Trustees, BOT, Chairman of the Fund and Group Managing Director of Afrinvest West Africa Ltd., Dr. Ike Chioke, while commending the Dr. Peter Mbah administration for the huge impact and investments made in the area of security, including the constitution and inauguration of the Board of Trustees of the Enugu State Security Trust Fund a year ago, stressed that security was everybody’s business.
+In his opening remarks, the Board of Trustees (BOT), Chairman of the Fund and Group Managing Director of Afrinvest West Africa Ltd, Dr. Ike Chioke, while commending the Dr. Peter Mbah’s administration for the huge impact and investments made in the area of security, including the constitution and inauguration of the Board of Trustees of the Enugu State Security Trust Fund a year ago, stressed that security was everybody’s business.

 He said the only way to achieve the $30 billion GDP mark set by the governor was by sustaining and consolidating the successes made in securing lives and property through contributions by citizens, corporate bodies and all levels of government.

 “So, our target is N20 billion.
-Our population as a state is well over 5 million people.
-We think that 2 million working adults in the state, assuming each person contributing N1,000 every month, that is N2 billion a month already.
-If you get N2 billion naira a month for 12 months, it means that the citizens alone can raise N24 billion.
+Our population as a state is well over five million people.
+We think that two million working adults in the state, assuming each person contributes N1,000 every month, that is N2 billion a month already.
+If you get N2 billion a month for 12 months, it means that the citizens alone can raise N24 billion.
 That is for individuals alone before adding the government.
 That tells you our capacity,” he asserted.

 Governor Mbah, on his path, recalled the grave security situation at the time his administration came on board, noting that there was no room for complacency despite the massive successes.